praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 The following value comparison operators are available:

-**Equal:** The condition returns true if the two values are equal using a non-strict comparison (in JavaScript, the == operator).
+***Equal:*** The condition returns true if the two values are equal using a non-strict comparison (in JavaScript, the == operator).
 The values may be of any type.
-When typing a word like _true_, _false_, _null_, or _undefined_ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.
+When typing a word like /_true_/, /_false_/, /_null_/, or /_undefined_/ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.

-**Does Not Equal:** The condition returns true if the two values are not equalusing a non-strict comparison (in JavaScript, the != operator).
+***Does Not Equal:*** The condition returns true if the two values are not equalusing a non-strict comparison (in JavaScript, the != operator).
 The values may be of any type.
-When typing a word like _true_, _false_, _null_, or _undefined_ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.
+When typing a word like /_true_/, /_false_/, /_null_/, or /_undefined_/ into a value field, the word is compared as a string and is not be converted to its JavaScript equivalent.

-**Contains:** The condition returns true if the first value contains the second value.
+***Contains:*** The condition returns true if the first value contains the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-**Does Not Contain:** The condition returns true if the first value does not contain the second value.
+***Does Not Contain:*** The condition returns true if the first value does not contain the second value.
 Numbers are converted to strings.
 Any value other than a number or string will result in the condition returning true.

-**Starts With:** The condition returns true if the first value starts with the second value.
+***Starts With:*** The condition returns true if the first value starts with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-**Does Not Start With:** The condition returns true if the first value does not start with the second value.
+***Does Not Start With:*** The condition returns true if the first value does not start with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning true.

-**Ends With:** The condition returns true if the first value ends with the second value.
+***Ends With:*** The condition returns true if the first value ends with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-**Does Not End With:** The condition returns true if the first value does not end with the second value.
+***Does Not End With:*** The condition returns true if the first value does not end with the second value.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning true.

-**Matches Regex:** The condition returns true if the first value matches the regular expression.
+***Matches Regex:*** The condition returns true if the first value matches the regular expression.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning false.

-**Does Not Match Regex:** The condition returns true if the first value does not match the regular expression.
+***Does Not Match Regex:*** The condition returns true if the first value does not match the regular expression.
 Numbers are converted to strings.
 Any value other than a number or string results in the condition returning true.

-**Is Less Than:** The condition returns true if the first value is less than the second value.
+***Is Less Than:*** The condition returns true if the first value is less than the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-**Is Less Than Or Equal To:** The condition returns true if the first value is less than or equal to the second value.
+***Is Less Than Or Equal To:*** The condition returns true if the first value is less than or equal to the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-**Is Greater Than:** The condition returns true if the first value is greater than the second value.
+***Is Greater Than:*** The condition returns true if the first value is greater than the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-**Is Greater Than Or Equal To:** The condition returns true if the first value is greater than or equal to the second value.
+***Is Greater Than Or Equal To:*** The condition returns true if the first value is greater than or equal to the second value.
 Strings representing numbers are converted to numbers.
 Any value other than a number or a convertible string result in the condition returning false.

-**Is True:** The condition returns true if the value is a boolean with the value of true.
+***Is True:*** The condition returns true if the value is a boolean with the value of true.
 The value you provide is not converted to a boolean if it is any other type.
 Any value other than a boolean with the value of true results in the condition returning false.

-**Is Truthy:** The condition returns true if the value is true after being converted to a boolean.
-See [MDN's Truthy documentation](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) for examples of truthy values.
+***Is Truthy:*** The condition returns true if the value is true after being converted to a boolean.
+See [MDN’s Truthy documentation](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) for examples of truthy values.

-**Is False:** The condition returns true if the value is a boolean with the value of false.
+***Is False:*** The condition returns true if the value is a boolean with the value of false.
 The value you provide is not converted to a boolean if it is any other type.
 Any value other than a boolean with the value of false results in the condition returning false.

-**Is Falsy:** The condition returns true if the value is false after being converted to a boolean.
-See [MDN's Falsy documentation](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) for examples of falsy values.
+***Is Falsy:*** The condition returns true if the value is false after being converted to a boolean.
+See [MDN’s Falsy documentation](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) for examples of falsy values.

 #### Variable